Growth & Care

 Mass Planting, General Garden Use

 Goldflame Spirea features showy clusters of hot pink flowers at the ends of the branches from late spring to early summer.
-It has attractive yellow foliage which emerges tomato-orange in spring.
+It has attractive yellow deciduous foliage which emerges tomato-orange in spring.
 The small serrated pointy leaves are highly ornamental and turn an outstanding scarlet in the fall.
-The fruit is not ornamentally significant.